Rooster212/roosdotclick/content/posts/0002_vlans_and_proxmox.md

 Then, I rebooted the node.
 I did have to iterate and try a few bits and pieces.
 [The Proxmox docs on VLANs](https://pve.proxmox.com/wiki/Network_Configuration#_vlan_802_1q) weren't that great unfortunately, I didn't find they worked.
 I'm no expert in this area but some trial and error got me sorted.

+Then you need to update the hostname - this can be done by editing the contents of the `/etc/hosts` file and changing the IP of your node/hostname lookup.

+I also updated my DNS servers to point at my 2 PiHole servers (1 virtual, 1 on an old Pi).
+This can be done via the UI

+{{< figure src="/content/self_hosting/proxmox_dns.png" caption="DNS Servers" >}}

 ## Fixing the cluster

 The first time I did this, I set my IPs up after I clustered. **This was a mistake**.
 Do it after.